Should Sailors Be Able to Reprogram Their Ship?

 “It’s an important issue that will have to be worked out,” Singer says.
 “Pushing out innovation sounds great, until it comes down to execution.
 You want that kind of flexibility to keep the systems updated and reactive, as well as tapping sailors’ insights, but you can empathize with the deep worries it presents of security and unintended foul-ups.”

 Later, at the Pentagon, I asked Air Force Brig.
 Gen. Alexus Grynkewich about the idea.
 The test pilot-turned-deep thinker recently sifted through hundreds of proposals meant to help the Air Force gain air superiority over future battlefields.
 Grynkewich noted that some of the benefits of scriptable weapons could be realized if defense manufacturers could learn to be ultra-responsive to requested changes.
-He also noted that, eventually, artificially intelligent machines would with human help learn to improve their own automation.
+He also noted that, eventually, artificially intelligent machines would learn to improve their own automation.

 But in the nearer term, he said, the ability to write scripts for weapon systems “would be a huge force multiplier.”